jlima8900/Traefik-Label-Manager/README.md

 ✅ **Saves Time** – No more copy-pasting Traefik labels into YAML files.
 ✅ **Prevents Errors** – Catches mistakes before they ruin your setup.
 ✅ **Interactive & Easy** – Pick services via a simple menu, no CLI gymnastics required.
-✅ **Fully Automated** – Detects services, ports, and structure—so you don’t have to.
+✅ **Fully Automated** – Detects services, ports, and structure — so you don’t have to.
 ✅ **Works With Any Docker Setup** – No special config needed.

 ---